awsdocs/aws-kms-developer-guide/doc_source/creating-resources-with-cloudformation.md

 # Creating AWS KMS resources with AWS CloudFormation<a name="creating-resources-with-cloudformation"></a>

 AWS Key Management Service is integrated with AWS CloudFormation, a service that helps you to model and set up your AWS resources so that you can spend less time creating and managing your resources and infrastructure\.
 You create a template that describes the AWS resources that you want, including customer master keys \(CMKs\) and aliases, and AWS CloudFormation provisions and configures those resources for you\.
+For information about AWS KMS support for CloudFormation, see the [KMS resource type reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_KMS.html) in the *AWS CloudFormation User Guide*\.

 When you use AWS CloudFormation, you can reuse your template to set up your AWS KMS resources consistently and repeatedly\.
 Describe your resources once, and then provision the same resources over and over in multiple AWS accounts and Regions\.